rebeccabilbro/rebeccabilbro.github.io/_posts/2020-07-19-ux-whats-missing.md

 # Linux, but Make It Distributed

-We've begun to confront the systemic racism, sexism, classism, ableism, and heteronormativity baked into our favorite applications, our approaches to hiring, and our industry best practices.
+We've begun to confront the systemic racism, sexism, classism, ableism, and heteronormativity baked into our favorite applications, our approaches to tech hiring, and our industry best practices.

 We also need to agree that [user experience is inextricably linked to the backend](https://css-tricks.com/consistent-backends-and-ux:-why-should-you-care/), or as Tyler Treat [puts it](https://bravenewgeek.com/distributed-systems-are-a-ux-problem/), "Distributed systems are a UX problem".
 People who are geographically further away from where we make our apps are going to have a worse UX.